alukosdev/ccsp/laws/directive-95-46-ec.md

 # Directive 95/46/EC

 !!!danger
 Directive 95/46/EC is repealed with effect from 25 May 2018.
+The [General Data Protection Regulation (GDPR)](/laws/gdpr.md), adopted in 2016, supersedes this directive.
 !!!

 ## Acronyms, Abbreviations, and Initialisms